 If attending Magic Kingdom for a party at Halloween or Christmas, you’ll notice there are 2 parades and 2 evening firework shows.
 Like almost everyone, we’re always super excited to save our seats for the parade or stand around the castle at 9 waiting for the fireworks show.
 That is until of course, we realized that every single person is doing the exact same thing which suddenly means all the rides are left open with no waits!

 As Walt Disney World Tips go… finding rides with no waits is a TOP TIP!
 For this reason, we absolutely recommend trying for the second parade or the second fireworks show instead of the first.
-Your chances of riding everything you couldn’t get fast passes for earlier are good and your view of the fireworks at the later show will be better.
+Your chances of riding everything you didn’t get Lightning Lane Passes for earlier are good and your view of the fireworks at the later show will be better.
 You may even get hub grass seating!
 Always a plus.
 Of course, if your toting around kiddies and really need to wrap up your day another quick tip would be that people leave the parks after the fireworks at 9 or 11, which means the busses will be packed at both times.
 So you can easily end your day at the end of the 2nd parade around 730/8 and miss the crowds.

 HAVE AT LEAST ONE PLANNED MEAL FOR THE DAY

 We must admit we go a little crazy about Disney food.
 Properly spoiled by the Free Disney Dining Plan we become kinda grouchy if we don’t have a meal planned.
 In other posts when we’ve chatted Walt Disney World Tips, we ALWAYS bring up the importance of a sit-down meal.
 Preferably one each day.